douglasfanucchi/data-structure-cpp/demonstrations/binary-tree/search-complexity.md

 2\cdot IPL = \sum_{i=1}^{h}(2^i\cdot i)-2^{h+1}+2
 $$

-we rearrange the indexes of the summatory in one unit forward
+we rearrange the indexes of the summation in one unit forward

 $$
 2\cdot IPL = \sum_{i=2}^{h+1}(2^{i-1}\cdot [i-1]) - 2^{h+1} + 2
 $$

-then, we can take out the last term of the summatory, $2^{h}\cdot h$ which leaves us with
+then, we can take out the last term of the summation, $2^{h}\cdot h$ which leaves us with

 $$